alejandroalffer/alastria-node-besu/README.md

 ## Firewall configuration

-You'll need to open the following ports in both ways to deploy a node:
+You'll need to open the following ports to deploy a node:

 ### Incoming rules